-The risk of this happening is very small, but the Network takes it very seriously – and the de-identification process covers more than the removal of names, addresses and other personally identifying information.
+The risk of this happening is very small, but the Network took it very seriously – and the de-identification process covered more than the removal of names, addresses and other personally identifying information.

-Every Administrative Data Research Centre has a set of controls in place to assess and minimise the risk of disclosure when a researcher is using administrative data.
-Once the researchers have finished their data analysis, Network staff must clear the findings as safe before releasing the results.
-This involves minimising the chances that anyone could be identified from the results.
+Every Administrative Data Research Centre had a set of controls in place to assess and minimise the risk of disclosure when a researcher is using administrative data.
+Once the researchers finished their data analysis, Network staff cleared the findings as safe before releasing the results.
+This involved minimising the chances that anyone could be identified from the results.

-Only then can the results of the research leave the secure environment.
-The dataset itself never leaves the secure environment.
+Only then could the results of the research leave the secure environment.
+The dataset itself never left the secure environment.